SEA CADETS

 Rowing

 Master the art of teamwork and precision as you row in a crew.
-Rowing strengthens communication and coordination, helping cadets develop endurance and focus on the water.
+Not only does rowing build strength and endurance, but it also improves communication and coordination.
+As a result, cadets learn to focus, work together and perform under pressure on the water.

 Windsurfing

-Combine sailing and surfing to glide across the water.
-Windsurfing teaches balance, wind awareness, and coordination and offers a thrilling challenge for cadets of all skill levels.
+Combine the excitement of sailing with the thrill of surfing as you glide across the water.
+What’s more, windsurfing teaches balance, wind awareness and coordination.
+It offers a fun, fast-paced challenge for cadets of all skill levels.

 Powerboating

 Hop on a motorised boat and learn how to handle it safely and efficiently.
-Power boating builds skills in navigation, speed control, and essential safety protocols, which makes it perfect for those who enjoy action on the water.
+Power boating builds skills in navigation, speed control and essential safety protocols.
+In addition, it’s ideal for those who enjoy fast-paced action and responsibility on the water.

 Offshore Voyages

-On longer voyages, put your sailing and navigation skills to the test.
-Our offshore voyages involve planning, teamwork, and resilience as cadets sail to new locations and experience the full range of waterborne challenges.
+On longer voyages, cadets put their sailing and navigation skills to the test.
+These offshore experiences involve planning, teamwork and resilience as crews sail to new destinations.
+As a result, cadets gain confidence, adaptability and a deeper understanding of life at sea.

 Specialisations & Proficiencies